-- (1) The department must create a new division within its agency or expand an existing division within its agency to mediate or help resolve disputes between the department, local governments, and project proponents regarding land use decisions and processing development permit applications. - (2) The department must adopt any rules necessary to implement this section.
+- (1) The department must create a new division within its agency or expand an existing division within its agency to mediate or help resolve disputes between the department, local governments, and project proponents regarding land use decisions and processing development permit applications. - processing development permit applications.
+(2) The department must adopt any rules necessary to implement this section.

 - $\underline{\text{NEW SECTION.}}$ Sec.
-3. A new section is added to chapter 43.330 RCW to read as follows: - (1) The department, in consultation with department of transportation, must t.he establish and administer a competitive grant program to assist in the financing of housing projects within station areas. - (2) Entities eligible to receive grant awards are state agencies, local governments, and nonprofit or for-profit housing developers.
-Eligible uses of grant awards include project capital costs and infrastructure costs and addressing gaps in project financing that would prevent ongoing or complete project construction. - (3) Eligible housing projects must meet the following requirements: - (a) Be within a station area; - (b) Comply with the applicable transitoriented density;

-- (c) Produce at least 100 units of rental, shelter, or permanent supportive housing or at least 30 units of owner-occupied housing; - (d) Include a covenant on the property requiring 100 percent of units remain affordable for at least 50 years for households with incomes at or below 60 percent of area median income for rental, shelter, or permanent supportive housing projects or at or below 80 percent of area median income for homeownership projects. - prioritize The department must eligible projects by occupancy date, with a target occupancy date of December 31, 2025.
-The department must also consider the following criteria when prioritizing projects: - (a) Have a high concentration of units affordable to households with incomes at or below 50 percent area median income; - (b) Do not include costs related to land acquisition; - (c) Include land acquired at a reduced price or without cost; - (d) Abide by antidisplacement measures, if appropriate; - (e) Submitted by community-based housing developers; or - Include additional (f) units with bedrooms or intended for occupancy families with multiple dependents. - The department may adopt necessary rules to implement the competitive grant program under this section, including any additional project eligibility criteria and prioritization criteria. - NEW SECTION.
-Sec.
-4. A new section is chapter 43.330 RCW to read as added to follows: - transit-oriented development (1)The housing partnership account is created in the custody of the state treasurer. - (2) Revenues to the account must consist of appropriations by the legislature and any gifts, grants, donations, or other private contribution received by the director for the purposes set forth in subsection (3) of this section. - (3) Expenditures from the account may be for administration of used only the competitive grant program under section 3 of this act, including any technical assistance provided by the department to eligible entities.
+3. A new section is added to chapter 43.330 RCW to read as follows: - (1) The department, in consultation with the department of transportation, must establish and administer a competitive grant program to assist in the financing of housing projects within station areas. - (2) Entities eligible to receive grant awards are state agencies, local governments, and nonprofit or for-profit housing developers.
+Eligible uses of grant awards include project capital costs and infrastructure costs and addressing gaps in project financing that would prevent ongoing or complete project construction. - (3) Eligible housing projects must meet the following requirements: - (a) Be within a station area; - (b) Comply with the applicable transitoriented density; - (c) Produce at least 100 units of rental, shelter, or permanent supportive housing or at least 30 units of owner-occupied housing; and - (d) Include a covenant on the property requiring 100 percent of units remain affordable for at least 50 years for households with incomes at or below 60 percent of area median income for rental, shelter, or permanent supportive housing projects or at or below 80 percent of area median income for homeownership projects. - (4) The department must prioritize eligible projects by occupancy date, with a target occupancy date of December 31, 2025.
+The department must also consider the following criteria when prioritizing projects: - (a) Have a high concentration of units affordable to households with incomes at or below 50 percent area median income; - (b) Do not include costs related to land acquisition; - (c) Include land acquired at a reduced price or without cost; - (d) Abide by antidisplacement measures, if appropriate; - (e) Submitted by community-based housing developers; or - (f) Include units with additional bedrooms or intended for occupancy by families with multiple dependents. - (5) The department may adopt any necessary rules to implement the competitive grant program under this section, including any additional project eligibility criteria and prioritization criteria.

+$\underline{\text{NEW SECTION.}}$ Sec.
+4. A new section is added to chapter 43.330 RCW to read as follows:

+- (1) The transit-oriented development housing partnership account is created in the custody of the state treasurer. - (2) Revenues to the account must consist of appropriations by the legislature and any gifts, grants, donations, or other private contribution received by the director for the purposes set forth in subsection (3) of this section. - (3) Expenditures from the account may be used only for administration of the competitive grant program under section 3 of this act, including any technical assistance provided by the department to eligible entities.

 (4) Only the director or the director's designee may authorize expenditures from the account.
-The account is subject to allotment procedures under chapter $4\bar{3}.88$ RCW, but an is not required appropriation expenditures.
+The account is subject to allotment procedures under chapter $4\bar{3}.88$ RCW, but an required is not appropriation expenditures.